China’s High-Speed Rail in Numbers: Connecting Cities, Transforming Lives

 China has built the world’s largest high-speed rail system, which continues transforming the trajectory of people’s lives.

 Do you know how big the scale of China’s high-speed rail network is?
-As a top global rail event, the 12th World Congress on High-Speed Rail, opened in Beijing, China’s high-speed rail is in the spotlight.
+As a top global rail event, the 12th World Congress on High-Speed Rail opened in Beijing, China, where high-speed rail is in the spotlight.

 In less than two decades, China has built the world’s largest high-speed rail system.
-By the end of 2024, China’s high-speed network spanned 48,000 km, accounting for more than 70 percent of the global total.
-The system links 97 percent of cities with populations of 500,000 or more.
+By the end of 2024, China’s high-speed rail network spanned 48,000 km, accounting for more than 70 per cent of the global total.
+The system links 97 per cent of cities with populations of 500,000 or more.

 Guided by an innovation-driven strategy, China has redefined new global benchmarks for speed and safety in the sector.
-The flagship models, such as the CR450 electrical multiple unit, the world’s fastest high-speed train with a test speed of 450 kilometers per hour.
+The flagship models, such as the CR450 electrical multiple unit, are the world’s fastest high-speed trains, with a test speed of 450 kilometres per hour.

 AI Technology Applied